CSBLaboratory/RapidSL/README.md

 ```

-##### Specify the list of reactions to be ignored for lethality analysis (if exists).
+##### Based on the type of lethality analysis, specify the list of reactions or genes to be ignored (if exists).
 For example, use "findExcRxns" function from COBRA toolbox to exclude exchange reactions from the analysis:
 ```
 eliList = model.rxns(findExcRxns(model));
 ```